mvolkmann/blog/src/lua.md

 A constant for `e` is not defined, but it can be obtained from `math.exp(1)`.

-Trigonometry functions defined by this library include `sin`, `cos`, `tan`, `asin`, `acos`, and `atan`.
+Trigonometry functions defined by this module include `sin`, `cos`, `tan`, `asin`, `acos`, and `atan`.
-All of these take and return angles in radians.
+All of these take or return angles in radians.
 To convert an angle from degrees to radians, use the `math.rad(x)` function.
 To convert an angle from radians to degrees, use the `math.deg(x)` function.